DLR-AMR/t8code_JOSS/paper.md

 `t8code` is based on the forest-of-trees approach.
 Starting point for the usage of `t8code` is an unstructured conformal input mesh, which we denote a coarse mesh.
-This coarse mesh describes the geometry of the computational domain.
+This coarse mesh describes the geometry of the computational domain and is usually provided by a mesh generator such as Gmsh [@geuzaine2009gmsh].
 Each of the coarse mesh cells is then viewed as the root of a refinement tree.
 These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we call a forest. `t8code` stores only a minimal amount of information about the finest elements of the mesh -